Pause VBA Code From Running

-Ok, assume we need to pause the code for 10 minutes whenever we run the code, then we can use below code.
+Ok, assume we need to pause the code for 10 minutes whenever we run the code, then we can use the below code.

 Sub Pause_Example1() Range("A1").Value = "Hello" Range("A2").Value = "Welcome" Application.Wait (Now() + TimeValue("00:00:10")) Range("A3").Value = "To VBA" End Sub

 This is similar to previous code but the only difference is we have added NOW & TIME VALUE function.

 How to Pause the VBA Code using Sleep Method?

 #If VBA7 Then Public Declare PtrSafe Sub Sleep Lib "kernel32" (ByVal dwMilliseconds As LongPtr) 'For 64 Bit Systems #Else Public Declare Sub Sleep Lib "kernel32" (ByVal dwMilliseconds As Long) #End If 'For 32 Bit Systems

-You just have to copy the above code and paste at the top of the module.
+You just have to copy the above code and paste it at the top of the module.

 The reason why we need to add the above code because SLEEP is a VBA function presented in Windows DLL files, so we need to declare the nomenclature before we start the subprocedure.

 Ok, let’s look at the example of SLEEP function now.